-- (h) Every candidate who demands a recount shall be required to furnish bond in a reasonable amount with good sufficient surety to guarantee payment of the costs and the expenses of the recount in the event the result of the election is not changed by the recount; but the amount of the bond shall in no case exceed \$300. - (i) After the board of canvassers has made their certificates and declared the results as hereinafter provided, they shall deposit the sealed packages of ballots, absent voter ballots, registration records, pollbooks, tally sheets and precinct certificates with the clerk of the county commission from whom they were received, who shall carefully preserve them for 22 months: Provided, That the clerk may use these records to update the voter registration records in accordance with §3-2-18(d) of this code.
-If there is no contest pending as to any election and their further preservation is not required by any order of a court, the ballots, pollbooks, tally sheets and certificates shall be destroyed by fire or otherwise, without opening the sealed packages of ballots.
-If there is a contest pending, they shall be destroyed as soon as the contest is ended. - (j) If the result of the election is not changed by the recount, the costs and expenses of the recount shall be paid by the party at whose instance the recount was made.
+(h) Every candidate who demands a recount shall be required to furnish bond in a reasonable amount with good sufficient surety to guarantee payment of the costs and the expenses of the recount in the event the result of the election is not changed by the recount; but the amount of the bond shall in no case exceed \$300: Provided, That, in the general election only, there shall be a recount at state expense for any race decided by less than 0.5 percentage points after canvass.

+81 (i) After the board of canvassers has made their certificates and declared the results as 82 hereinafter provided, they shall deposit the sealed packages of ballots, absent voter ballots, 83 registration records, pollbooks, tally sheets and precinct certificates with the clerk of the county 84 commission from whom they were received, who shall carefully preserve them for 22 months: 85 Provided, That the clerk may use these records to update the voter registration records in accordance with §3-2-18(d) of this code.
+If there is no contest pending as to any election and their 86 87 further preservation is not required by any order of a court, the ballots, pollbooks, tally sheets and 88 certificates shall be destroyed by fire or otherwise, without opening the sealed packages of ballots.
+89 If there is a contest pending, they shall be destroyed as soon as the contest is ended.

+(j) If the result of the election is not changed by the recount, the costs and expenses of therecount shall be paid by the party at whose instance the recount was made.